Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Additional Evaluation Details

-\textbf{Multi-Agent Particle Environment:} In the multi-agent particle environment (MPE)~\citep{mordatch2018emergence,lowe2017multi}, agents navigate continuous two-dimensional, fully-observable environments.
+\looseness=-1 \textbf{Multi-Agent Particle Environment:} In the multi-agent particle environment (MPE)~\citep{mordatch2018emergence,lowe2017multi}, agents navigate continuous two-dimensional, fully-observable environments.
 In all tasks, agents observe the relative position and velocity of all agents, as well as the relative positions of landmarks in the environment.
-Agents choose between five discrete actions $\cA = \{\text{do nothing}, \text{move left}, \text{move right}, \text{move down}, \text{move up}\}$.
-We evaluate agents in three diverse tasks within MPE which all require cooperation between all agents with densely rewarded objectives: \begin{itemize} \item \textbf{Predator-prey} in which three agents control predators in an environment with three landmarks, representing obstacles, and a faster, pre-trained\footnote{ Prey agent is pre-trained with the EPyMARL codebase~\citep{papoudakis2021benchmarking} alongside predator agents with the MADDPG algorithm for 25,000 episodes.} prey.
-The agents are rewarded with $+10$ for touching the prey agent. \item \textbf{Spread} in which three agents need to cover three landmarks while avoiding collisions with each other.
-At each timestep, agents receive a negative reward corresponding to the minimum distance from each landmark to its closest agent as well as a small negative reward of $-1$ for agent collisions. \item \textbf{Adversary} in which two agents are in an environment with an pre-trained\footnote{Adversary agent is pre-trained with the EPyMARL codebase~\citep{papoudakis2021benchmarking} alongside two agents with the MADDPG algorithm for 25,000 episodes.} adversary and two landmarks.
+Agents choose between five discrete actions consisting of doing nothing and movement in all four cardinal directions.
+We evaluate agents in three diverse tasks within MPE which all require cooperation between all agents with densely rewarded objectives.
+(1) Predator-prey in which three agents control predators in an environment with three landmarks, representing obstacles, and a faster, pre-trained\footnote{Pre-trained agents are obtained from the EPyMARL codebase~\citep{papoudakis2021benchmarking}.
+They were obtained by training all agents (including adversaries) with the MADDPG algorithm for 25,000 episodes.} prey.
+(2) Spread in which three agents need to cover three landmarks while avoiding collisions with each other.
+(3) Adversary in which two agents are in an environment with an pre-trained adversary and two landmarks.
 At the beginning of each episode, one of the two landmarks is randomly determined as the goal landmark for the agents (agents observe this goal landmark but the adversary has no information about it).
-The agents receive rewards corresponding to the negative distance from the goal landmark to the closest agent and a reward corresponding to the distance of the adversary agent to the goal landmark.
-Therefore, agents are incentivised to cover both landmarks in order to maximise their rewards by covering the landmark and preventing the adversary agent from identifying the goal landmark and being able to also move towards it. \end{itemize}
+Both agents are rewarded for one of them being close to the goal landmark but they are negatively rewarded for the adversary agent moving close to the goal location.
+Therefore, agents are incentivised to cover both landmarks in order to maximise their rewards since then they are receiving rewards for covering the goal landmark but also preventing the adversary agent from identifying which landmark is the goal landmark.